underscoredotspace/starwars/README.md

 `npm run browser-test` runs the same tests, but opens Safari, Chrome and Firefox.

+`npm run min-test` minifies the code with grunt + uglify-es then runs the tests on the results.

 Coverage reports in html and lcov will be generated upon successful test run in `coverage/`.
 There's no reason for less than 🌟 100% 🌟 coverage due to the application structure (thanks JP)

+Any commit triggers `npm run travis` in [Travis CI](https://travis-ci.org/underscoredotspace/starwars), which effectively runs `npm test` (the results of coverage check from this are passed to [Coveralls](https://coveralls.io/github/underscoredotspace/starwars?branch=master)) then `npm run min-test`.